dudematthew/foundry-audio-receiver/README.md

 # Foundry Audio Receiver

-If you remember **[Fryke’s Music Streamer](https://foundryvtt.com/packages/music-streamer)** - that little floating player that let you pipe a live stream straight into Foundry - this module carries that idea into **Foundry v13**.
-Your encoder stays *outside* Foundry (Winamp, SWYH, Icecast, whatever you run); the table just needs a URL.
+As with the **[Fryke’s Music Streamer](https://foundryvtt.com/packages/music-streamer)** - little floating player that let you pipe a live stream straight into Foundry - this module carries that idea into **Foundry v13**.
+You can stream your audio from *outside* Foundry (Winamp, SWYH, Icecast, whatever you run).

 ---

 ## Why bother?

-Foundry’s built-in audio is great for ambience and playlists, but sometimes you want **one continuous feed** - your DJ app, a SWYH loop, an Icecast mount - without wrestling the playlist UI.
+Foundry’s built-in audio is great for ambience and playlists, but sometimes you want **one continuous feed** - your youtube audio, or any other audio programs on your computer - without wrestling the playlist UI.
 This module is the Foundry-side player for that.

 The GM can set the **world stream URL**, and players either follow that or paste their own.
-When the GM changes it, everyone on the global setting gets the update through the usual Foundry settings sync. **No extra socket tricks** - it’s just how world settings work.
+When the GM changes it, everyone on the global setting gets the update.

 ---